retorquere/zotero-better-bibtex/site/content/exporting/extra-fields.md

 tex.field: value
 ```

-It is important to note that these BBT-specific fields are not recognized by any other exporter.
-These fields are simply copied to the output, so if you have
+These fields are simply copied to the output by BBT, so if you have

 ```
 tex.bestfield: philosophy